datastax/ruby-driver/README.md

 There's a known issue with collections that get too big.
 The protocol uses a short for the size of collections, but there is no way for Cassandra to stop you from creating a collection bigger than 65536 elements, so when you do the size field overflows with strange results.
 The data is there, you just can't get it back.

-## The error backtraces are weird

-Yeah, sorry.
-All IO is asynchronous, and when an error is returned from Cassandra the call stack from when the request was issued is gone. `QueryError` has a `#cql` field that contains the CQL for the request that failed, hopefully that gives you enough information to understand where the error originated.

 ## Authentication doesn't work

 Please open an issue.
 It should be working, but it's hard to write tests for, so there may be edge cases that aren't covered.